 - 1.4.1.2 The effective date of implementation for the District's general water use permitting program (Chapter 40C-20, F.A.C.) was July 23, 1991.
 This program was implemented for the entire District on that date.
 Effective August 14, 2014, existing standard general water use permits are converted to individual consumptive use permits.
 The permitting thresholds in Rule 40C-2.041(1), F.A.C., and fees in Rule 40C-1.603(1), F.A.C., will apply to these converted permits. - 1.4.1.3 The effective date for the program implemented within the Delineated Area regulating the use of water from wells with casing diameters between three point five and six inches and regulating freeze protection uses not previously permitted was December 6, 1993.
-The Delineated Area was defined as beginning at the confluence of Deep Creek and the St. Johns River, thence Southerly along the St. Johns County - Flagler County line to State Road No. 11; thence Southerly along State Road No. 11 to State Road No. 15; thence Southerly along State Road 15 to the Southern boundary of Section 17, Township 17 South, Range 30 East; thence Westerly along the Section lines to the St. Johns River; thence Northerly along the St. Johns River to the Western boundary of Section 18, Township 13 South, Range 27 East; thence Northerly along the Section lines to State Road No. 309; thence Northerly along State Road No. 309 to US Highway No. 17; thence Northerly along US Highway No. 17 to the St. Johns River; thence Northerly along the St. Johns River to the confluence of Rice Creek and the St. Johns River: thence Westerly along Rice Creek to US Highway No. 17; thence Northerly along US Highway No. 17 to State Road No. 209; thence Easterly and Southerly along State Road No. 209 to the Southerly line of Section 26, Township 8 South, Range 27 East; thence Easterly along said prolongation and along the Section lines to the St. Johns River where it intersects the St. Johns County boundary line; thence Southerly to the Point of Beginning at the confluence of Deep Creek and the St. Johns River.
+The Delineated Area was defined as beginning at the confluence of Deep Creek and the St. Johns River, thence Southerly along the St. Johns County - Flagler County line to State Road No. 11; thence Southerly along State Road No. 11 to State Road No. 15; thence Southerly along State Road 15 to the Southern boundary of Section 17, Township 17 South, Range 30 East; thence Westerly along the Section lines to the St. Johns River; thence Northerly along the St. Johns River to the Western boundary of Section 18, Township 13 South, Range 27 East; thence Northerly along the Section lines to State Road No. 309; thence Northerly along State Road No. 309 to US Highway No. 17; thence Northerly along US Highway No. 17 to the St. Johns River; thence Northerly along the St. Johns River to the confluence of Rice Creek and the St. Johns River; thence Westerly along Rice Creek to US Highway No. 17; thence Northerly along US Highway No. 17 to State Road No. 209; thence Easterly and Southerly along State Road No. 209 to the Southerly line of Section 26, Township 8 South, Range 27 East; thence Easterly along said prolongation and along the Section lines to the St. Johns River where it intersects the St. Johns County boundary line; thence Southerly to the Point of Beginning at the confluence of Deep Creek and the St. Johns River.
 With the adoption of revisions to Rule 40C-2.041(1), F.A.C., certain permits within the Delineated Area are no longer required.
-Permittees may request that the District rescind such permits. - 1.4.1.4 The effective date of implementation of the District's secondary use permit (those uses requiring a permit pursuant to paragraph 40C-2.041(1)(f), F.A.C., and Section 1.4.2.2) is February 15, 1995. - 1.4.1.5 The significance of the designated effective date is that it and the date of application are used to determine which criteria are to be used in evaluation of an initial permit application.
+Permittees may request that the District rescind such permits. - 1.4.1.4 The significance of the designated effective date is that it and the date of application are used to determine which criteria are to be used in evaluation of an initial permit application.
 Those uses existing on the effective date of implementation are to be evaluated using the criteria described in Section 1.3.6 of this Handbook, provided a substantially completed application is received by the District within two years of the date of implementation (see Subsection 40C-2.301(1), F.A.C.).
 Those uses which are to commence after the effective date of implementation for each area or for which a substantially completed application was not filed in the two year time period are to be evaluated using the criteria described in Section 1.3.7 of this Handbook (see Subsection 40C-2.301(1), F.A.C.).

-1.4.1.6 Those users who were not required to obtain a consumptive use permit under the provisions of previous District consumptive use rules but who are required to obtain a permit after January 1, 1983, are required to obtain a permit, even if the use is in an area which has an earlier implementation date.
+1.4.1.5 Those users who were not required to obtain a consumptive use permit under the provisions of previous District consumptive use rules but who are required to obtain a permit after January 1, 1983, are required to obtain a permit, even if the use is in an area which has an earlier implementation date.